abinit/abipy_book/abipy_book/base3/lesson_base3.md

 ene_table.plot(x="nkpt", y=["energy_Ha", "ediff_Ha", "pressure"], style="-o", subplots=True);
 ```

 The difference between dataset 3 and dataset 4 is rather small.
-Even the dataset 2 gives an accuracy of about 0.0001 Ha.
+Even dataset 2 gives an accuracy of about 0.0001 Ha.
 So, our converged value for the total energy (at fixed `acell` and `ecut`) is -8.8726 Ha.

 +++